1. Manco Capac

 Pizarro, Gonzalo - Younger brother of Francisco.
 He led the rebellion against the crown's New Laws.
 1546 Jan he marched on and won the battle against the Viceroy Blasco Vela.
 Took Manco's sister-coya for himself.
 Manco first tried to trick him by presenting Cura Ocllo's woman, Inguill, as herself.
 The deception did not work.
 Hemming

 Pizarro, Hernando - Conquistador.
 One of three lieutenants to Francisco Pizarro.
-He was sent with Hernando de Soto to loot Pachamac.
+1533 Jan - He was sent with Hernando de Soto to loot Pachamac.
+1533 Jun.
+Hernando left for Spain to take the king his royal fifth.
+Hemming.
 Las Salinas - 1538 Apr 26.
 Hernando Pizarro led a battle against Almagro in an attempt to recaputer Cusco.
 Orgonez fought bravely, but he was captured and be-headed and placed on display.
 Almagro was also captured and garrotted.
 In 1539 hr had to return to Spain to provide explaination about his execution of Almagro.
 He was then imprisoned.
 Francisco's children returned to spain, Hernando married his niece in order to gain her imheirentnce.
 He was imprisoned in a state of luxury.
 He was released by Phillip II in 1561.
 He moved to Trujillo and built a palace on the main square.
 Hemming

 Pizarro, Juan - Younger brother of Francisco.
 He treated Manco very poorly during his imprisonment, which inspired Manco's rebellion.
 During the siege he was struck in jaw and unable to wear his helmet.
 He was then struck in his head during the storming of Sacsahuaman.
 He died that night at the age of 25, considered very brave.
 Hemming

 Pizarro, Pedro - Youngest brother of Francisco.
 Originally too young to fight.
 He went on to chronicle the conquest.
-Hemming
+Hemming.
+Pedro was a nephew of Francisco and lived in Arequipa after the conquest.
+He wrote his chronicle in 1570.
+Rowe

 Ponce de Leon, Hernan - He was in charge of a third of the calvary during the great siege.
 Hemming